-My interest in ceramics began when I took an evening class in pottery aged 17.
-I then went on to gain a degree in Ceramics and 3D design at Bath Spa University, and after that a Masters degree in Ceramics at the Royal College of Art, graduating in 2004.
+My interest in ceramics began when I took an evening class in pottery aged 17 at the local college in my hometown of Salisbury.
+I then went on to gain a degree in Ceramics and 3D design at Bath Spa University College, and after that a Masters in Ceramics at the Royal College of Art, graduating in 2004.

-Since then, I have taken part in numerous exhibitions and craft fairs, and gained teaching experience ranging from universities to open studies classes.
+Since then, alongside being a mum to two boys, I have taken part in various exhibitions and craft fairs, and gained teaching experience ranging from universities to open studies classes.

 I now work in my purposely built garden studio in Hertford.
 The space has plenty of natural light and is a fantastic space to make my work and to teach small group classes.

-My own work is constructed using slabs of clay with slips and textural marks and impressions applied during this making process.
-I like to work in a variety of clays to create groups and families of vessels, creating a narrative between themselves.
+My own work is hand built using slabs of clay with slips and textural marks and impressions applied during this making process.
+I like to work in a variety of clays, and am interested in how these clays transfer their unique qualities and characteristics to the work, allowing me to create groups and families of vessels, building a narrative between themselves.